MELLIFERA-Labs/janusbot/README.md

 <img src="janus.jpeg" width="30%">

-There is no need to vote via cli or web UI, just setup a bot with your validator or wherever you want and get notifications with vote options and vote ***directly in telegram***!
+There is no need to vote via cli or web UI, just setup a bot with your validator or wherever you want and get notifications with vote options and vote ***directly in telegram!***

 <img src="work_bot_example.png" width="30%">

 ## How to run a bot